gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ---

-## A bit more about cache hiearchies
+## A bit more about cache hierarchies

 - Quick caveat: You need different gem5 binaries for different protocols
 - Any binary can use classic caches